dapr/docs/daprdocs/content/en/reference/api/service_invocation_api.md

 --------- | -----------
 daprPort | the Dapr port
-appId | the App ID associated with the remote app method-name | the name of the method or url to invoke on the remote app
+appId | the App ID associated with the remote app HTTPEndpoint name | the HTTPEndpoint resource associated with the external endpoint FQDN URL | Fully Qualified Domain Name url to invoke on the external endpoint method-name | the name of the method or url to invoke on the remote app

 > Note, all URL parameters are case-sensitive.